MileHacker Logo

 • Saint-Roch Church (Eglise Saint-Roch)

 While Saint-Jean-Baptiste often takes the spotlight, this compacter church near Place Saint-Nicolas also boasts impressive Baroque interiors and intricate details.
-It provides a quieter, equally rewarding visit for those interested in religious art and architecture.
+It gives a quieter, equally rewarding visit for those interested in religious art and architecture.

 • Local Squares